 - His career and business advice to newcomers to sustainable tourism;

-- Which social media he follows to stay up to date on latest responsible travel insights and news.
+- Which social media he follows to stay up to date on the latest responsible travel insights and news.

 Justin, what was your view on sustainability when you started your professional career in advertising – was it a topic at all back then?

-I made ads to sell roll up tobacco and sugary cereals for kids.
+I made ads to sell roll-up tobacco and sugary cereals for kids.
 I wanted to win Awards, sell more tobacco and cereal, and develop my career.
 I gave little thought to people becoming unwell as a result.

 One day a brief came in to make some ads to show in China.
 Research showed Chinese people were unaware that the world’s last tigers were being poached so that their body parts could be used in traditional Chinese medicine.
 That really got me thinking about how advertising and marketing could be a force for social change.

 Not long after, I left advertising to join a business with a really progressive attitude to its role in wider society – The Body Shop.
 That’s where I got my education in socially and environmentally aware business and activism.

 The Body Shop were real pioneers in delivering their beliefs about a more just and fairer society throughout all of their business and supply chains.
 Body Shop founder Anita Roddick used to say that a business should be judged on how it treated the weak and the poor.

 Many things that are best practice now (for example, publishing social and environmental audits), The Body Shop was doing 30 years ago, and I learned a great deal from that and from Anita.
 She described herself as an activist first, and a businesswoman second, and I liked that.
 I’ve tried to speak out on issues I believe in as boldly as she did.